Goal & Mission

 Goal: The Triangle Breastfeeding Alliance (TBA), a 501(c)3, facilitates education and networking among breastfeeding supporters in the Triangle area.

-Mission: Our mission is to increase the numbers of mothers who achieve their personal breastfeeding goals and to increase their satisfaction with the care and support that they receive.
+Mission: Our mission is to increase the numbers of families who achieve their personal breastfeeding goals and to increase their satisfaction with the care and support that they receive.

 Become a Member

 Network, discuss breastfeeding advocacy and help develop educational opportunities.

 Connect with the local lactation support community and gain support from your peers

 Learn about the latest research, resources and challenging clinical cases

 Work toward equity by providing scholarships to aspiring IBCLCs from under-represented groups

 Lead a project committee or serve as an officer